 There are a number of ways the sciatic nerve can become irritated or injured and cause discomfort, leading to a need for sciatica pain treatment.

 A bone spur is a bone overgrowth that may develop on a joint and can cause sciatica.
 Bone spurs are also common in areas where joint cartilage degrades and osteoarthritis occurs.
 Joint damage and cartilage breakdown can cause a bone spur to develop as your body tries to repair the area.
 When a bone spur is located on one of your vertebrae, it can narrow the spinal cord spacing and put pressure on nearby nerves.
 A bone spur in the lower back may pinch the sciatic nerve and lead to symptoms of sciatica such as pain and discomfort in the lower body.
+Ask us about our non-surgical Spinal Decompression treatment at our Disc Centers Of America Office.

 Spinal stenosis refers to a condition where the spine narrows, generally due to wear and tear as we age.
 A narrowing spinal column can put pressure on the spine and nearby nerves, like the sciatic nerve in the lower back.
 Spinal stenosis is most common in the neck and lower back where the spinal column is already narrower.
 Spinal stenosis in the lower back is also referred to as lumbar stenosis.
 While some people don’t experience any symptoms with lumbar stenosis, others may experience sciatica pain, tingling, and numbness in the area.
+Ask us about our non-surgical Spinal Decompression treatment at our Disc Centers Of America Office.

 Degenerative disc disease is a condition where the discs that separate your vertebrae slowly break down with general wear and tear over time.
 A properly functioning disc provides cushioning between two vertebrae and also absorbs the shock of common motions.
 When degenerative disc disease occurs, it can also make a herniated disc more likely.
 Degenerative disc disease in the lower spine can compress the sciatic nerve and lead to sciatica.
+Ask us about our non-surgical Spinal Decompression treatment at our Disc Centers Of America Office.

 Some risk factors can increase your chances of developing or experiencing sciatica, such as age and weight.
 General wear and tear on the body as we age can lead to herniated discs and degenerative disc disease, among other causes.
 Excess body weight can put additional stress on the spine, leaving it more susceptible to sciatica.
 Sciatica is also more common among people in certain occupations that require more lifting, twisting, and continual wear and tear on the lower back.
 Sitting or standing for long periods of time can also contribute to sciatica.